 The glucose sensor - also known as a CGM (for Continuous Glucose Monitor) stays on your arm non-stop for two weeks until it runs out.

-You can then look back day by day over your sugar levels and the foods you ate to help you understand how foods are really impacting you.
+You'll see real-time sugar levels in the myLevels app.
+You can look back day by day over your sugar levels and the foods you ate.

-We'll send you a personalised food report at the end of your two weeks.
+We'll send you a personalised food report after two weeks of using myLevels.